O-X-L/ansible-opnsense/docs/source/modules/savepoint.rst

     "name","string","false","'create'","Action to execute.
 One of: 'create', 'revert', 'apply', 'cancel_rollback', 'cancel'" "revision","string","false, true if action is one of 'apply', 'revert' or 'cancel_rollback'","\-","Savepoint revision to apply, revert or cancel_rollback"
     "controller","string","false","'filter'","Controller to manage the savepoint of.
-One of: 'source_nat', 'filter'" "api_module","string","false","'firewall'","Module to manage the savepoint of.
+One of: 'source_nat', 'filter', 'one_to_one'"
+    "api_module","string","false","'firewall'","Module to manage the savepoint of.
 Currently only supports 'firewall'"

 .. include:: ../_include/param_basic.rst